garrandall/popular-music-data/tracks/every-other-time-lfo.md

 sometimes we swim around
 like 2 dolphins in the oceans of our hearts

-but then i think about the time that we broke up before the prom and u told everyone that I was gay "ok" sometimes I walk around the town for hours just to settle down
+but then I think about the time that we broke up before the prom and u told everyone that I was gay "ok" sometimes I walk around the town for hours just to settle down